castorfou/guillaume_blog_old/_posts/2021-03-25-contribute to a project with git.md

 **Create pull request**

-Go on your fork page (https://github.com/castorfou/clustergit), then select `my-awesome-patch` in the branch list and click "Pull Request".
+Go on your fork page (https://github.com/castorfou/clustergit), then select `master-to-main` in the branch list and click "Pull Request".